nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 <hr class="my-2">

-To hear more from New Yorkers about how they view economic stability and health, listen to recordings from the community conversations:
+To hear more from New Yorkers about how they view housing and health, listen to recordings from the community conversations:

 <video width="100%" height="auto" controls>
   <source src="https://media.sparemin.com/embed-video/videos/5e/ec/17/f7/5eec17f7-bcc2-49cb-bbfe-7c16a77ab02c_10793404.mp4" type="video/mp4">